 Artwork gallery or grouping spacing.

-Generally, artwork hung in a gallery or grouping should all be equally spaced at 3-6 inches.
-For smaller artwork, tighter spacing of 3″ should be used and large artwork should have 5″-6″ between.
-It is recommended never to go above 6″ apart for a grouping of artwork.
-If the gallery is hanging above furniture, a mantle, stick with the rule of having the bottom pieces at 6-8″ above the furniture.
+It’s recommended never to go above 6″ apart for a grouping of artwork.
+If the gallery is hanging above furniture or a mantle, stick with the rule of having the bottom pieces 6-8″ above the furniture.

 Tips for hanging artwork.

-- A fun trick for knowing where to place the nails for artwork with fixed hangers is to use toothpaste!
-Dab a bit of toothpaste onto the nail hooks or holes on the back of the picture frame.
+- An easy trick for knowing where to place the nails for artwork with fixed hangers is to use toothpaste!
+Dab a bit of toothpaste onto the hangers on the back of the picture frame.
 Place a level on top of the frame and press the artwork to the wall where you want to hang it while the toothpaste is still wet.
-When you pull it away, the toothpaste will be left on the wall so that you know exactly where to put your nails and you can easily clean it off!
+When you pull it away, the toothpaste will be left on the wall so that you know exactly where to put your nails.
+After putting in the nails, you can easily clean it off.

-I hope this guide helps you make your artwork look its best!
-Don’t ever be afraid to move artwork that just doesn’t look right to you.
+Don’t ever be afraid to move wall art that just doesn’t look right to you.
 Holes are easy to fill with a little spackle and a dab of paint.

-And Part 4 was about where to put Furniture and Area Rugs and includes a free printable of the basic numbers from all four parts!
+And Part 4 was about where to put Furniture and Area Rugs: